druck13/DirSync/ReadMe.md

 ------------
 Runs on both Linux.
 Requires Python 3.6 or later.

-The following Python3 packages are required, and can be installed with python -m pip install <package>
+The following Python3 packages are required, and can be installed with python -m pip install &lt;package&gt;

 * requests
 * watcher